-Ring has become more successful since its first video doorbell came out in 2014.
-Ring Doorbell was first introduced in 2011 because the inventor, Jamie Siminoff, wanted to know who was at his door while he was in the garage.
+Ring has grown increasingly popular since launching its initial video doorbell in 2014.
+The first Ring Doorbell was conceived in 2011 by creator Jamie Siminoff, who sought a method to keep an eye on his front door while occupied in his garage.

 Our aim in this article is to provide comprehensive answers to some of the most commonly asked questions about the Ring Doorbell.